The countdown is on. With the NBA Finals concluded, the 2022 NBA Draft is having its moment, with the rookies-to-be taking center stage tonight.

 Purdue, like so many before it, fell victim to the Saint Peter's Peacocks in March Madness, but the upset should have no ill effect on the draft stock of a highly-intriguing prospect.

-Sharpe has climbed many draft boards since the tournament after showing out as a freshman for early-ousted Kentucky.
+Sharpe has climbed many draft boards since the tournament after the reclassified star sat this season for early-ousted Kentucky.

-A rangy swingman with deadly precision from distance and the length and athleticism to become a disruptive force in passing lanes and perimeter lockdowns, Sharpe has all the makings of this draft's token "3-and-D" prospect.
+A rangy swingman with deadly precision from distance and the freakish length and athleticism to become a disruptive force in passing lanes and perimeter lockdowns, Sharpe has the makings of a tantalizing two-way prospect despite his raw and relatively unknown status.

 Sharpe is also a solid ball-handler and finisher who rose from relative obscurity in high school.
 He may be somewhat of a late bloomer skill-wise and could continue to fill out his set as he trains at the next level.